-Catherine Oborne specialises in criminal defence, inquests and associated public law challenges.
+Catherine Oborne specialises in criminal defence, inquests as well as associated public law challenges.

-She defends in a wide range of criminal cases including serious violence, serious drug supply, public disorder, protest, sexual offences and fraud.
+She defends in a wide range of criminal cases of a high level of complexity including terrorism, homicide, serious violence, serious drug supply, public disorder, protest, sexual offences and fraud.
 She also appears in the Court of Appeal on appeals against conviction and sentence as well as advising on references to the Criminal Cases Review Commission.